dialogic-godot/documentation/documentation/writing-text-events.md

 *Whether you write in the visual editor or text editor, inside texts you can use a bunch of special syntax to make them look and behave just the way you want.*

-*Additionally, you can also use **BBCode** about which you can learn more in the Godot docs: [BBCode in RichTextLabel](https://docs.godotengine.org/en/stable/tutorials/ui/bbcode_in_richtextlabel.html).*
+*Additionally, you can also use **BBCode,** about which you can learn more in the Godot docs: [BBCode in RichTextLabel](https://docs.godotengine.org/en/stable/tutorials/ui/bbcode_in_richtextlabel.html).*

 ## 📜 Content

 [toc]

+## What is a Text Effect?

+A Text Effect (or text-tag) is a written command in the form of a special [BBCode](https://docs.godotengine.org/en/stable/tutorials/ui/bbcode_in_richtextlabel.html).
+While Godot's BBCodes require a Rich Text Label, Dialogic's work inside the timeline's Text Events and do **not** use Godot's system for custom BBCode effects.

+Dialogic's Text Effects permit you to control Auto-Advance (whether text continues automatically), waiting some time, awaiting your own signals, or changing the text speed.

 ## 1. Variables